 On summer & short-term programs, the number of credit hours offered will vary.
 Generally all participants on a specified program will take the same total number of credit hours.

 Graduate students may be able to study abroad and take graduate-level courses abroad.
-Please speak to your academic advisor and the Office of Study Abroad for more information on program options and courses available.
+Please speak to your graduate advisor and Study Abroad & Global Engagement for more information on program options and courses available.

-All approved study abroad courses will appear as KU credit on your transcript, not as transfer credit.
-Specifically, all credit earned on programs approved by the Office of Study Abroad prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript.
+Courses and credits earned on programs approved by Study Abroad & Global Engagement prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript, not transfer credit.

 KU Faculty-led Programs and Internships: Students on KU faculty-led programs and internships will be graded by their instructor within the standard KU grading system.

-Credit from foreign institutions or student-initiated programs: Grades will be assigned within the grading system of the host institution or program provider.
-Students on KU programs can find the grading scale in their program handbook or by consulting their Program Coordinator.
+Credit from foreign universities or student-initiated programs: Grades will be assigned within the grading system of the host institution or program provider.
+Students on KU programs can find the grading scale in their program materials or by consulting their Program Coordinator.
 Students on student initiated programs should ask their program provider about the grading scale.
-After receiving your transcript, the Office of Study Abroad will evaluate your grades and post the equivalent KU grade based on grade conversion standards.
-For an example of grading equivalents, please speak with your program coordinator.
+After receiving your transcript, Study Abroad & Global Engagement will evaluate your grades and post the equivalent KU grade based on grade conversion standards.

 - Summer grades are posted at the end of the summer term on the KU Lawrence campus (late July) or at the end of your program.

-- Semester grades are posted after the Office of Study Abroad has received an official transcript from your host university and your KU equivalent courses have been approved.
+- Semester grades are posted after Study Abroad & Global Engagement has received an official transcript from your host university and your KU equivalent courses have been approved.
 We cannot post grades until all courses are approved.
 In some cases, grades may be delayed pending receipt of academic information from the host institution.
 If you view your grades, Advising Report, or DPR and a course is listed as "I" (incomplete) or zero credit hours instead of a grade, please do not panic!
 Grades may take up to two weeks to be processed after the transcript is received and will be posted as soon as possible.
-Your program director or OSA Program Coordinator will be able to tell you whether they have submitted grades for your program.
+Your program director or Study Abroad Program Coordinator will be able to tell you whether they have submitted grades for your program.

 - Winter Break and Spring Break program credits are recorded on the Spring semester academic record.
 Grades and credit will appear on your spring grade report at the end of the spring term.

-Within a few weeks after grades have been submitted by the Office of Study Abroad to the Registrar, they will appear on your Advising Report and DPR.
+Within a few weeks after grades have been submitted by Study Abroad & Global Engagement to the Registrar, they will appear on your Advising Report and DPR.
 You can obtain a copy of your Advising Report and DPR through the MyKU portal.